ARM-software/psa-api/doc/storage/api/api.rst

 .. function:: psa_ps_iterator_start

    .. summary::
-       Initialises an iterator that can be used to return a list of uids in the Protected Storage.
+       Initializes an iterator that can be used to return a list of uids in the Protected Storage.
        This function must be fully defined if `PSA_STORAGE_SUPPORT_ITERATION` is true.
        If `PSA_STORAGE_SUPPORT_ITERATION` is false, then this function SHALL always return ``PSA_ERROR_NOT_SUPPORTED``